samanjigjug/Windows-Maintenance-Tool/README.md

 2. **Right-click → Run as Administrator** (auto-elevation supported).
 3. Follow the interactive menu.

-> ⚠️ Script output may appear in your system language (e.g. Danish).
+> ⚠️ Script output may appear in your system language (e.g. English, etc).
 This is normal.

 ---